Shopify/polaris/polaris.shopify.com/content/foundations/foundations/internationalization.md

   - germany
   - france
 ---

-# Internationalization

-Make commerce better for everyone by building interfaces that work everywhere.
-These guidelines will help you design, write, and build products that can be used in every part of the world.

 We want our merchants to experience Shopify in a way that’s appropriate and meaningful to them, no matter where they are in the world.